-Last weekend we held a birthday party for Murphy.
-He’s 4, and he’s our dog.
+Several years ago we held a birthday party for Murphy, out dog.

 Canine celebrations are not the norm in our household, but it was a three-day weekend and my kids caught me at a weak moment.
 We invited (dog) guests, made a cake (for human consumption), bought (dog) presents, and sang an enthusiastic rendition of the Happy Birthday song to the pooch.
 I think he was more confused than impressed, although he did appreciate the play date and dog treats.

 As I reflected on the event, the planning and prep made me truly appreciate our four-legged family member.
-He is usually swept along in the tidal wave of daily activity and not regularly the center of attention.
-Besides, grade-school aged boys don’t often look beyond themselves and this party — begged for and implemented by them — was a tangible display of empathy on their part and a reminder of the power of the pet.
+It the time , he was usually swept along in the tidal wave of daily activity and not regularly the center of attention.
+Besides, grade-school aged boys, which mine were at the time, don’t often look beyond themselves.
+This party — begged for and implemented by them — was a tangible display of empathy on their part and a reminder of the power of the pet.

-Laura Follis, public-relations specialist for the Seattle Humane Society, urges families to consider adopting adult and even senior pets.
-Unlike puppies and kittens, older animals are usually housebroken, they have outgrown chewing issues and other destructive habits, they have reached their full size, and are often less hyper.
+Seattle Humane Society encourages families to consider adopting adult and even senior pets.
+Unlike puppies and kittens, older animals are usually housebroken, most have outgrown chewing issues and other destructive habits, they have reached their full size, and are often less hyper.